ravali-2002/Capstone-Project-Amazon-datasets-/README.md

 ### Modelling  -->
 Building different models to meet the objective of the project like Sentiment Analysis , Customer retention, Demand Forecasting and Sentiment Forecasting .

-This models help us to get the requirement output that meets the objective
+Sentiment Analysis is used to analyse and classify the sentiments of the reviews posted by the customers </br>
+Classification  is used to identify the cateogries that playing main role in retention </br>
+Demand Forecasting is used to forecast the demanded product </br>
+Sentiment Forecasting is used to predict sentiments of the demanded product